Yaya-Cout/Nwagyu/src/reference/tutorial/3-moving-the-snake.md

 variables will be replaced with a list when the snake will have a size.

 The first step is to create an infinite loop.
-Unfortunately, the template use an old C version without built-in booleans so you need to include `stdbool.h` at the top of the file (or use `while (1)` instead).
+Unfortunately, the template use an old C version without built-in Booleans so you need to include `stdbool.h` at the top of the file (or use `while (1)` instead).

 ```c